farcasterxyz/protocol/README.md

 Social networks have become an essential part of our lives over the last decade.
 Many began their journey as open platforms, courting developers to build on their APIs.
 These developers created new clients, discovered new UI paradigms, and even launched multi-billion dollar businesses that brought in many users.
 However, networks have turned away from developers over the last few years.
 They have restricted APIs, implemented arbitrary review processes, and removed access with little notice or recourse.

 Farcaster is a [sufficiently decentralized](https://www.varunsrinivasan.com/2022/01/11/sufficient-decentralization-for-social-networks) protocol that empowers developers to build novel social networks.
-We define a sufficiently decentralized network as one where two users who want to communicate are always able to, even if the network wants to prevent it.
+We define a sufficiently decentralized network as one where **two users who want to communicate are always able to, even if the network wants to prevent it**.
 Users on such networks must have complete control over their identity (usernames), data (messages), and social graph (relationships to others).
 If a third party controls any of these, they can prevent two users from communicating.
 Developers must also be free to build applications and have unrestricted access to the network, and users must be free to switch between them.
 If there was only one app to connect to the network, it could prevent two users from communicating.

 # 2. Concepts

 Farcaster achieves sufficient decentralization through a hybrid architecture with on-chain and off-chain components.

-The protocol stores user identities on  Ethereum to leverage its robust security, composability, and strong consistency guarantees.
-An Ethereum address controls the on-chain identity and can be used to sign off-chain messages on behalf of the identity.
+User identities are stored on-chain in an Ethereum smart contract to leverage Ethereum's robust security, composability, and consistency guarantees.
+An Ethereum address controls this on-chain identity and can be used to sign off-chain messages on its behalf.

-Ethereum and other L1 blockchains cannot practically store the large volume of data that users generate.
-Instead, users store their data off-chain on a server under their control known as a Farcaster Hub.
-The user's identity address must cryptographically sign all data before sending it to the Hub.
+User data is then cryptographically signed by the identity and stored off-chain on user-controlled servers called Farcaster Hubs.
+Data is not stored on-chain because it would be prohibitively expensive and slow to settle on most L1 and L2 networks.

 <!-- Diagram covering the major architectural concepts  -->

 ## 2.1 Accounts

 A Farcaster account is similar to an account on pseudonymous social networks like Twitter or Reddit.
-An individual can operate several accounts simultaneously, like a real-name account, a pseudonymous account, and a company account.
+Individuals can operate several accounts simultaneously, like a real-name account and a company account.

-An address can mint a new account from the AccountRegistry, which issues it an account number.
+An Ethereum address can mint a new account from the *AccountRegistry*, which issues an account number.
 This address is known as the `custody address`, and it can sign messages on behalf of the account.
 Accounts can be enriched by adding a profile picture, display name, biography, and verified usernames like alice.eth, which are set off-chain with signed messages.

 ## 2.2 Signed Messages

 Signed Messages are **tamper-proof** and **self-authenticating** objects that are signed by an account.

-A Signed Message has a **message** property that contains the payload.
-The payload is then serialized, hashed, and signed by a valid keypair, like the custody address.
-The **envelope** is constructed with the hash, signature, and the public key of the signing key-pair.
 ```ts
 type SignedMessage = {
   message: {